Tim Wilson is the Federal Liberal Member for Goldstein, and was first elected on 2 July 2016.

 Tim has been consistently recognised for his contribution to Australian public life including as one of The Australian’s ten emerging leaders of Australian society in 2009 to one of Australia’s men of influence by Men’s Style magazine in 2016.

-He has a Bachelor of Arts (Policy Studies) from Monash University as well as a Masters of Diplomacy and Trade (International Trade) from the Monash Graduate School of Business.
+He has a Bachelor of Arts (Policy Studies) and a Masters of Diplomacy and Trade (International Trade) from Monash University, as well as a Graduate Certificate in Energy and Carbon Management from Murdoch University.
 He has also completed executive education at the World Intellectual Property Organisation’s Worldwide Academy and the Institut de Hautes Études Internationales et du Développement.

 His principle areas of policy interest are: health, trade, energy and the environment.